VOLTTRON/volttron/docs/source/devguides/setup/Building-VOLTTRON.rst

 The VOLTTRON project includes a bootstrap script which automatically downloads dependencies and builds VOLTTRON.
-The script also creates a Python virtual environment for use by the project which can be activated after bootsraping with ". env/bin/activate".
+The script also creates a Python virtual environment for use by the project which can be activated after bootstrapping with ". env/bin/activate".
 This activated Python virtual environment should be used for subsequent bootstraps whenever there are significant changes.
 The system's Python need only be used on the initial bootstrap.